Currency in Denmark

 Whether you're keen to visit the original LEGOLAND® (Fun fact: World-famous LEGO® brick was actually invented by a Dane in 1949!), or if you'd like to bike around the city and indulge in delectable Danish pastries, Denmark is a magical destination for travellers everywhere.

-The currency sign for Denmark is the Danish Krone while the currency code is DKK.
+The currency they use in Denmark is the Danish Krone while the currency code is DKK.
 In Denmark, each krone is divided into 100 ører.
 The coins are 50 ører, 1 krone, 2 kroner, 5 kroner, 10 kroner and 20 kroner.

 Danish banknotes are available in denominations of 50, 100, 200, 500 and 1000 kroner.